 For seeds that are not direct-sown but started instead as transplants, there are a variety of seeder designs for sowing trays and other containers.
 For those in search of seeders for hand sowing indoors, here are some of the best.

 The right seeder allows a grower to save seed, time, and labor.
-Depending on your unique situation, choosing which one is right for you can be a straightforward or complex exercise, involving an expenditure from only a few dollars to much, much more.
-If you need more information after reviewing this guide, we offer the additional resources listed below.
-It can be very useful to jot down questions or concerns you may have, and if you have the opportunity, talk to other growers in your area or get in touch with your local Cooperative Extension Agent.
-By this point you will have likely made up your mind — but if you're still not certain which type of seeder is your best option, we are only a phone call away!
+Depending on your unique situation, choosing the right one can be a straightforward or complex exercise, involving an expenditure of just a few dollars to much, much more.
+If you need more information after reviewing this guide, check the list of additional resources listed below.
+Jot down questions or concerns you may have, and if you have the opportunity, talk to other growers in your area or get in touch with your local Cooperative Extension Agent.
+By this point you will have likely made a decision — but if you're still not certain which configuration is your best option, we are only a phone call away!

 References & Additional Resources